Jojodicus/posit4ai/README.md

 # if you did not clone recursively (by accident):
 git submodule update --init --recursive
 ```
-3. Source env var script (use a posix-compliant shell like bash or zsh):
+3. Source env var script (works on posix shells like bash/zsh, as well as fish):
 ```
 . preparepath.sh
 ```